PART-TIME | WINNIPEG LOCATIONS DESDP-DP Design Drafting Technician

 • Available by classroom delivery; some courses available by distance delivery

-This program will help you to take your knowledge of CAD technology to the next level.
-You can enhance your skills and increase your technical knowledge in a range of subject areas, including engineering design, project management, building code analysis, and applied mechanics.
+This program will help you advance your knowledge of CAD technology.
+You can enhance your skills and increase your technical knowledge in various subject areas, including engineering design, project management, building code analysis, and applied mechanics.

 You are eligible for this program if you are a graduate of a CAD technology program and/or you have relevant work experience.